MetaKt/StudyMate/README.md

 **Group Activities:**

 Within study groups, users can engage in various activities to facilitate learning and interaction.
 These activities include leaving comments, posts, likes, and questions, participating in group chats, and uploading educational materials to share with other groups or group members.
-Apart from that, there's an additional activity that is the ranking of the study groups.
+Apart from that, there's an additional activity which is the ranking of the study groups.
 Study groups are ranked based on the points accumulated by their contributions to the general library.

 **Points:**